Dr. Howard Schubiner

 - Neurophysiologic Disorder (NPD)—direct triggering of nerve pathways

-It’s important to remember that in all three of the above scenarios, the nervous system is laying down pain pathways.
-Although the pathways may be “turned off” at some point, they are permanently imbedded in your brain and can be “woken up” in the future.
+It’s important to remember that in all three of the above scenarios, the nervous system is laying down pain circuits.
+Although they may be “turned off” at some point, they are permanently imbedded in your brain and can be “woken up” in the future at any time.
 That’s why the central nervous system must be addressed in every patient every time.
 (See “Unlearning Riding Your Bicycle” for more on programming).

 Dr. Schubiner presented recent neurological research demonstrating that the brain has the capacity of neuroplasticity, or the ability to create new nerve pathways in response to life events.